Scrounger/ioBroker.vis-materialdesign/README.md

 </table>

-## HTML Elements
+## HTML Widgets

-Create an html element from the supported Material Design widgets to use it in any other widget that supports html.
+Create a html widget from the supported Material Design widgets to use it in any other widget that supports html.
 Just style your Material Design widget, press the `generate Html Element`, copy the data and paste it to any widget that supports html tags.
 Or use it in scripts to generate dynamically Widgets.